 2. Reactive Sputtering from an AlSc Metallic Alloy Target

 Sputtering from a single uniform alloy target enables significantly better on-wafer chemical and phase composition uniformity across the wafer and over the life of the target.
 This stability is essential in a production environment, and it is the preferred route in industry for manufacturing BAW devices.

 In practice, fabricating the AlSc alloy sputter targets required for mass production is challenging as Scandium exhibits a low solubility in aluminum, and the alloy system exhibits a number of brittle intermetallic alloys.
 This makes the system prone to both segregation and to cracking when processed via traditional manufacturing methods.

 Application of Materion’s AlSc Material in BAW-based 5G RF Filters

 Through more than seven years of collaboration with research institutes, equipment manufacturers and our customers, Materion has developed and commercialized AlSc alloy sputter targets with a wide range of compositions.
 Through this work we have created a unique technology to manufacture AlSc alloy targets with high purity, highly controlled Sc contents, and low impurity levels.
 Our material is widely used in BAW fabs around the world and is the material of record for several sputter tool manufacturers.

-Materion Advanced Materials has seven sputter target global manufacturing facilities, including locations in the United States, Germany, China, and Singapore.
+Materion Electronic Materials has seven sputter target global manufacturing facilities, including locations in the United States, Germany, China, and Singapore.
 To learn more about our Aluminum Scandium sputter targets and how we are contributing to the evolution of 5G wireless communications, contact our team today.